jagat1111/Portfolio-Website/README.md

 ## Contact

-If you want to get in touch, you can reach me at [Jatin Yadav](mailto:yadavjatin923@gmail.com).
+If you want to get in touch, you can reach me at [Jagatpati Parida](mailto:jagat0422@gmail.com).

 Thank you for checking out my portfolio project!